dfinity/vessel-package-set/CONTRIBUTING.md

 ### Prerequisites

-To hack on this project, it should be enough to have [nix](https://nixos.org/nix/download.html) installed.
-You can verify your changes with
+To hack on this project, you'll need to have both `vessel` and `dhall` binaries on your PATH.
+You can check the [CI configuration][ci] for the used versions and how to get the binaries.

-    nix-shell --command make

-If you're unable to run Nix but able to run `docker`, then you can achieve the same result with the following:

-    docker run -t --mount type=bind,source="$(pwd)",target=/vessel-package-set nixos/nix /bin/sh -c 'cd /vessel-package-set; nix-shell --run "make"'

 If none of these are available you can also make the change to the `.dhall` files, open a pull request, and let CI run the checks for you at the price of long feedback cycles.